 Cortisone is the most commonly used injection.
 It is a potent anti-inflammatory drug that reduces inflammation, swelling, and pain.

 Overall, studies show short-term improvement in knee pain after a cortisone injection.
-Generally, the cortisone effect is better in milder knee arthritis cases and lasts up to 3 months.
+Generally, the cortisone effect is better in milder cases of knee arthritis and lasts up to 3 months.
 However, there is no difference between cortisone injections and placebo at six months for knee arthritis.

 Moreover, there are some concerns about cortisone injections for knee arthritis.
 For example, a recent study shows you are twice as likely to have cartilage damage after a cortisone injection compared to other injections.
 In addition, there is worrying evidence that having a cortisone injection could increase your risk of needing a joint replacement earlier.
 If you plan on having a knee replacement, studies suggest avoiding having a cortisone injeciton for up to 3 months before surgery.